 What Dyscalculia is and isn’t, including up to date research, key features, comorbidities, executive functioning impairments, emotional dysregulation.
 2) Strategies for the classroom- including support for executive functioning, teaching mathematical concepts, presenting maths questions and tasks, structuring learning activities including working memory, engagement and support for self-management.

-At the ADHD Foundation, we firmly believe in taking a strength based approach to neurodiversity- understanding the conditions, how they can overlap, the impact of neurodiversity on people’s lived experience as well as empowering educators, employers, line managers, service providers, families and neurodiverse people with evidence based strategies for living well and being successful in education and in the workplace.
+Neurodiversity Training UK aims to provide practical, engaging and evidence-based training opportunities for professionals on supporting neurodivergent children and young people in education or colleagues in the workplace.
+Before this, Colin had a successful twenty-five-year teaching career, including ten years in school leadership and led the Training team at the ADHD Foundation for ten years to be become the largest provider of training for professionals on ADHD in the UK.
+Our training sessions are rooted in taking a strength-based approach to neurodiversity- understanding the conditions, how they can overlap, the impact of neurodiversity on people’s lived experience as well as empowering educators, employers, line managers, service providers, families and neurodiverse people with evidence based strategies for living well and being successful in education and in the workplace.

-Aimee brings particular expertise in trauma-informed practice, emotional regulation, and the transformative power of relationships in educational settings.
+Aimee brings particular expertise in understanding and supporting all neurodiverse conditions, trauma-informed practice, emotional regulation, and the transformative power of relationships in educational settings.

-Aimee is an experienced trainer, delivering impactful CPD to national and international organisations, focussing on creating holistic change, with a deep commitment to equity, empathy, and the wellbeing of all.
+Aimee is known for delivering impactful CPD to national and international organisations, focussing on creating holistic change, with a deep commitment to equity, empathy, and the wellbeing of all.